YU000jp/show-weekday-and-week-number/readme.md

 ### Monthly Journal

 - Click the link on the left side of the mini calendar will open a page like `[[2023/10]]`.
+> Currently, there is no page generation feature like Weekly Journal.

 ### Slash Command for link or input 🆕